gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/linear_search/concept.md

 linear data structure.
 This means that the elements of the list are stored in [**contiguous**](<https://en.wikipedia.org/wiki/Fragmentation_(computing)>) memory locations.
 Each element in the list is stored at a memory address that sequentially follows the previous element, adhering to a defined order.
+Although not strictly relevant to the algorithm, having spatial locality between elements in the list enables efficient access and traversal operations.

 To elucidate the mechanism of linear search, let's consider the task of locating a specific target element $\tau$ within a list $\mathcal{A}$.
 The process